Finding Quality Child Care

 Day care programs serve infants, toddlers and pre-school-aged children.

 Family day homes offer care in a private residence.
-There are typically six or less children, including the caregiver’s own children, with one caregiver.
+There are typically six or fewer children, including the caregiver’s own children, with one caregiver.

 Group family child care programs offer care in a private residence.
 There are typically between seven and 10 children with two caregivers.